-Worldsource Financial Management Inc. & Irvine Financial - Disclaimer
+Worldsource Financial Management Inc. & Irvine Financial (2021) Inc. - Disclaimer

 Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investments.
 Please read the fund specific simplified prospectus before investing.
 Mutual funds are not guaranteed and are not covered by the Canada Deposit Insurance Corporation (CDIC) or by any other government deposit insurer.
 There can be no assurances that the fund will be able to maintain its net asset value per security at a constant amount or that the full amount of your investment in the fund will be returned to you.
 Fund values change frequently and past performance may not be repeated.

 Labour Sponsored Investment Funds ("LSIF") have tax credits that are subject to certain conditions and are generally subject to recapture, if shares are redeemed within eight years.
 Please note that Mutual Fund Representatives in Alberta are not permitted to sell LSIF.

 Your Worldsource Financial Management Inc. (“WFM”), mutual fund advisor maintains business interests that are separate and distinct from his/her WFM business activities.
 You will be provided complete information concerning these outside business interests, including who is responsible for each business activity.
 The disclosure will provide you with that information and will explain your rights and with respect to business that you place with WFM through your mutual fund advisor.
 WFM assumes responsibility and liability for “Worldsource Financial Management Inc. Business Interests” only.
 All business activity undertaken by your mutual fund advisor that are not specifically designated as “WFM Business Interests” are not the responsibility of WFM.
 Therefore, WFM does not assume any liability for any such activity.